wasp-lang/wasp/web/docs/language/overview.md

 The basic structure of a Wasp project is:
 - `*.wasp` file
+- The `src/` folder

-- The `src/` folder -> Contains non-Wasp code (JS, CSS, ...).
-You can structure it, however, you want, as long as you put it somewhere inside the correct subfolder:
+The `src/` folder contains non-Wasp code (JS, CSS, ...).
+You can structure it however you want, as long as you put it somewhere inside the correct subfolder:
   - The `src/server` folder - Contains your server code (i.e., executed by Node JS).
-  - The `src/client` folder - Contains your client code (i.e., executed by JS in the user's browsers).
+  - The `src/client` folder - Contains your client code (i.e., used in the browser).
   - The `src/shared` folder - Contains the code you want to share between the server and the client (e.g., utility functions).

 When referencing code from `src/server` in your `*.wasp` file, you do it as `@server/relative/path/of/file/in/the/server/dir`.